MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Experiments

 \subsubsection{Training Settings}

 To accelerate the training procedure, we pre-train the DeepLab-v3+ on the source domain and then use the weights to initialize the encoder $f_e$ and decoder $f_d$ of our UDA framework.
 Additionally, the projection and prediction heads are initialized by \cite{he2015delving}.
-By default, the number of pixel anchors for P2P loss is set to 32 and the number of negative pairs of (P2P, P2C, C2C) loss is set to (32768, 4096, 4096).
-The regularization parameters $\lambda_1$ and $\lambda_2$ are set to 1.
 The Adam (\cite{kingma2014adam}) optimizer is used for training the framework for $E_{max}$=100 epochs with a fixed learning rate of 0.01, batch size 24.
 Note that only $f_e$ and $f_d$ participate in inference, while $f_{proj}$, $f_{pred}$, $f_e^\prime$, $f_d^\prime$, $f_{proj}^\prime$ and $\mathcal{Q}_{p/c}$ are discarded after training.
 All networks are implemented based on Python 3.8.8 and Pytorch 1.7.1 and are trained on an NVIDIA GeForce GTX 2080Ti GPU.